KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown for errors in an arithmetic, casting, or conversion operation.

-    [System.ArithmeticException]::New("The exception that is thrown for errors in an arithmetic, casting, or conversion operation.")
+    throw [System.ArithmeticException]::New("The exception that is thrown for errors in an arithmetic, casting, or conversion operation.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.ArithmeticException.aspx)